newtmex/xHousing/README.md

 ## Features

 ### Tokenization of Real Estate

-**Fractional Ownership:** Real estate properties are tokenized, allowing multiple investors to own fractions of a property.
+1. **Fractional Ownership:** Real estate properties are tokenized, allowing multiple investors to own fractions of a property.
-Semi-Fungible Tokens (SFTs): Each property has its own SFT collection representing fractional ownership.
+2. **xProject Tokens (XPT):** Each property has its own SFT collection representing fractional ownership.
+These tokens are called xProject Token (XPT).

 ### XHT Token

-**Native Token:** Used for initial fundraising and rewarding participants.
+1. **Native Token:** Used for initial fundraising and rewarding participants.
-Staking: Users can stake XHT and SFTs to earn rewards.
+1. **Staking**: Users can stake XHT and Property SFTs to earn rewards.

-**Governance:** Stakers receive governance NFTs for voting rights and loyalty programs.
+1. **Governance:** Stakers receive governance NFTs for voting rights and loyalty programs.

 ### Referral System

-**Bonuses:** Referrers earn bonuses when users they referred claim staking rewards.
+1. **Bonuses:** Referrers earn bonuses when users they referred claim property rent or staking rewards.

-**Royalties:** Referrers earn a fraction of the royalties from secondary sales of SFTs.
+1. **Royalties:** Referrers earn a fraction of the royalties from secondary sales of XPTs.

 ### Rent Rewards

-**Monthly Distribution:** Rent paid in various currencies is converted to XHT and distributed to SFT holders over a year.
+1. **Monthly Distribution:** Rent paid in various currencies is converted to XHT and distributed to XPT holders of that property over a year.

-**Burn Mechanism:** A fraction of the rent converted to XHT is burned, increasing the token's value.
+1. **Burn Mechanism:** A fraction of the rent converted to XHT is burned, increasing the token's value.

 ## Impact and Relevance

 ### Democratization of Real Estate Investment

-**Accessibility:** Allows individuals with limited capital to invest in real estate, traditionally a high-barrier market.
+1. **Accessibility:** Allows individuals with limited capital to invest in real estate, traditionally a high-barrier market.

-**Inclusivity:** Broadens the investor base and democratizes access to lucrative real estate investments.
+1. **Inclusivity:** Broadens the investor base and democratizes access to lucrative real estate investments.

-### Support for Developers
+### Support for Estate Developers

-**Liquidity:** Provides developers with immediate funds through token sales, ensuring timely and quality project completion.
+1. **Liquidity:** Provides developers with immediate funds through token sales, ensuring timely and quality project completion.

-**Affordable Housing:** Helps address the housing challenges in Abuja by enabling the development of high-quality, affordable housing projects.
+1. **Affordable Housing:** Helps address the housing challenges in Abuja by enabling the development of high-quality, affordable housing projects.

 ### Economic Growth

-**Boosting Investments:** By facilitating more investments in real estate, the platform contributes to economic stability and growth in the region.
+1. **Boosting Investments:** By facilitating more investments in real estate, the platform contributes to economic stability and growth in the region.

-**Job Creation:** Development projects lead to job creation and improved infrastructure in local communities.
+1. **Job Creation:** Development projects lead to job creation and improved infrastructure in local communities.

-# Detailed Description of the dApp's Design and Architecture
+## Detailed Description of the dApp's Design and Architecture

-## Architecture
+### Architecture

 The backend of the xHousing dApp is powered by four smart contracts deployed on the MultiversX devnet.
 The frontend is a Next.js app, and it is deployed at [x-housing.vercel.app](https://x-housing.vercel.app)

-### Smart Contracts
+#### Smart Contracts

 1.  **Coinbase Contract**: [Link to code](./contracts/coinbase)